 Health Benefits of the Carnivore Diet: Are They True?

 The Carnivore Diet claims many health benefits beyond weight loss.
 This includes fixing problems such as arthritis, gastrointestinal issues, and other conditions.
 If you have a condition that appears to have resolved after starting this diet, unfortunately, it's unlikely that the meat-only approach is the reason you've seen your symptoms improve.

 For instance, you could feel better because the changes in your diet triggered gut bacteria to die, or your weight loss reduced negatives symptoms, or you eliminated food that was previously causing problems (you weren't aware of), or even the placebo effect.

 Some also say that the diet cures depression, but that claim is, unfortunately, both irresponsible and dangerous, as it may cause people to go off their required medications.

 While this diet may be lower in calories than your normal way of eating, it’s based on a lot of hypotheticals.
 The emotional effects of eating this diet can’t be ignored, either.

 Beyond the psychological burden, one of the biggest myths about the Carnivore Diet is that you can receive all of your essential vitamins and minerals from the meat that's available at most grocery stores because most store-bought meat is largely saturated fat, since that's the kind that develops on animals who get little exercise and eat mostly corn.

-While meat does contain a lot of nutrition, a meat-only diet also has several fundamental gaps that can lead to health problems.
+While meat does provide beneficial micronutrients, a meat-only diet also has several fundamental gaps that can lead to health problems such as: